Food Labelling Regulations UK: A Complete Guide

 You will also want to consider the regulations that cover safety and hygiene, for which you can seek advice from your local environmental health officer or department.

-Compliance with food labelling regulations is not only essential for consumer safety but also for building long-term trust and loyalty with your customers.
+Compliance is not only essential for consumer safety but also for building long-term trust and loyalty with your customers.
 By helping consumers make safe and healthy food choices, brands and suppliers can demonstrate their commitment to the wellbeing of their customers.

 Ultimately, food is not just fuel for our bodies – it’s an important part of our culture and way of life.
-With proper labelling, we can make informed choices that align with our values, and food businesses can thrive while prioritising consumer safety and satisfaction.
+With proper labelling, customers can make informed choices that align with their values, and food businesses can thrive while prioritising consumer safety and satisfaction.

-If you need further support related to your specific product or product range, our specialist food label consultants have extensive knowledge in this area and can work with you to ensure label compliance and that best practices are met.
+If you need further support related to your specific product or product range, our team of consultants have extensive knowledge in the area of food labelling compliance both in the UK and overseas.
+We can work with you to help you launch your products compliantly.
 Get in touch with Ashbury to find out more.